mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/4-Failed-Schedule-Message.md

 4. Verify the Error message is on the top of the list.
 5. Verify there is a Header `<number> of your scheduled drafts cannot be sent`.
 6. Verify the User can see Error message `You’re not a member anymore of the channel.`.
+7. Verify the message has a tag `Not in the channel` in red alert.

 ### Scenario 2: Should not send message if Channel is Archived.